ajthor/dungeon-masters-handbook/players/beginners.md

 The DM is usually a more experienced player who also acts as the officiator for any rules decisions that need to be made in the game.
 If you have any questions about how things work, your first resource should always be the DM.

-> __NOTE:__ In D&D, the final ruling on any situation always comes from the DM.
+> __NOTE:__ :hammer: In D&D, the final ruling on any situation always comes from the DM.
 The DM's ruling supersedes the *Player's Handbook* __(PHB)__, and whatever the DM says is ultimately the final decision, and this decision should always be respected.
 If you are unsure about a rule, ask the DM for clarification.

 ## Dice
-Much of the game is decided using dice.
+:game_die: Much of the game is decided using dice.
 To play D&D, you will need a set of dice.
 Dice come in numerous varieties, and with different numbers of sides.
 We describe the number of sides a die has using a shorthand notation of *'d'*.
 A standard 6-sided die, for example is called a __d6__.
 Similarly, a 20-sided die is called a __d20__.
 When multiple dice are rolled, we put the number of dice before the *'d'* in the shorthand notation.
 Rolling three 6-sided dice would be called __3d6__.

 ## Your Character
 To begin, you will need to *come up with* a character.
 In Dungeons and Dragons, you are given the choice at the very beginning of to who you want to play as in the game.
 This character is how you interact with the world, and your character also determines how you should act inside the game.